Akachain/akc-dcm-cli/README.md

 2. Run make
 3. Locate the binary in the bin directory
 4. Add the binary to your PATH
-5. Execute fabric for more information
+5. Execute dcm for more information
 ## II.
 Commands Reference.
 ```shell
 dcm [command]